jeromy-vandusen-obs/sbms-web/README.md

 a dependent service is also dependent on another service, then that service should have its own `/dependencyHealth` endpoint, and this endpoint should call that instead.
 Currently, there are no such transitive dependencies, so this service can safely rely solely on the `/actuator/health` endpoint for now.

+## To Do

+* Add security and a login page.
+* Consider adding a gateway in front of this.